Flafla2/Unity-Wiimote/README.md

     - IR Camera Data (including pointing position)
     - Extension Controller Support:
         - *Nunchuck*: Joystick data, C and Z buttons, Accelerometer data
-        - *Classic Controller*: All Buttons (including analog buttons) and Joysticks
+        - *Classic Controller and Classic Controller Pro*: All Buttons (including analog buttons) and Joysticks
         - *Wii Motion Plus*: Change in Pitch / Yaw / Roll.
         - *Wii U Pro Controller*: All Buttons and Joysticks - The Wii U Pro Controller acts as a Wii Remote with a custom extension controller, so it is compatible with this API.
         - *Guitar Hero Guitar Controller*: All buttons, both strum directions, whammy, slider (touchbar), and analog stick